encaro/Slimroms_staff/README.md

 	https://download.chainfire.eu/1021/SuperSU/SR3-SuperSU-v2.79-SR3-20170114223742.zip
 	* Slimlauncher is awful = install Nova for example
 	* kernel is modified from Lineage , don't expect boeffla to run (but possible)

+Bugs and fixes:

+	* MTP-host sometimes fails, freeze it in Titanium Backup

 In plans (not yet, fast to come):

 	* OMS, Theme manager  Substratum